malliina/idea-sbt-executor/README.md

 ## Development

 1. Open this project in IntelliJ.
-1. Make sure the project SDK is IntelliJ IDEA (in Project Structure -> Project Settings -> Project).
+2. Make sure the project SDK is IntelliJ IDEA (in Project Structure -> Project Settings -> Project).
+3. Make sure the SDK uses JDK version 11.
-1. A run configuration should exist that launches the plugin in another IntelliJ window.
+4. A run configuration should exist that launches the plugin in another IntelliJ window.

 ### Releasing a New Version